Economic Policy.

 Conference proceedings in partnership with De Gruyter.

-As of 2024, the proceedings of the ISCEP are published in partnership with De Gruyter, via its academic publishing platform Sciendo.
+As of 2024 and 2025, the proceedings of the ISCEP are published in partnership with De Gruyter, via its academic publishing platform Sciendo.
 This collaboration reflects the conference’s continued commitment to scholarly excellence and its aim to further support the international visibility of contributions.
 By joining forces with a globally recognised academic publisher, we seek to enhance the accessibility, dissemination, and citation potential of the research presented at the conference.
 This partnership complements the long-standing reputation of the conference as a respected academic forum and strengthens the impact of the work shared by its contributors.

-The 2024 volume is now available online.
+The 2024 and 2025 volumes are now available online.